A Minute With: Laverne Cox on 'Orange' and transgender activism

-LOS ANGELES (Reuters) - As sassy stylist Sophia Burset on Netflix’s women’s prison drama “Orange Is the New Black,” actress Laverne Cox has marked a milestone in the portrayal of transgender characters and was the first transgender actress to land an acting Emmy nomination.
+LOS ANGELES, Oct 15 (Reuters) - As sassy stylist Sophia Burset on Netflix’s women’s prison drama “Orange Is the New Black,” actress Laverne Cox has marked a milestone in the portrayal of transgender characters and was the first transgender actress to land an acting Emmy nomination.

 Now Cox is lending her voice to “The T Word,” airing on Viacom Inc’s youth-orientated MTV and Logo TV on Friday, a documentary profiling young transgender kids who transitioned in their teen years.